JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 simply click through it.
 On the third page, we select the *Empty Activity* option and click *Next*.
 We agree on default names of the Activity on the next screen and click *Finish*.

-IntelliJ IDEA and Android Studio may fail to open the generated project with a Gradle import error.
-You may need to [add Kotlin EAP repository](https://youtrack.jetbrains.com/issue/KT-18835#focus=streamItem-27-2718879-0-0), so we need to add the following line:
+IntelliJ IDEA and Android Studio may fail to open the generated project with a Gradle import error if you use pre-release or EAP version of Kotlin plugin.
+In that case, you need to [add Kotlin EAP repository](https://youtrack.jetbrains.com/issue/KT-18835#focus=streamItem-27-2718879-0-0), or simply add the following line:

 <div class="sample" markdown="1" mode="groovy" theme="idea" data-highlight-only="1" auto-indent="false">